Skip to main content

 Emerging

-Cat's claw has a long history in traditional Amazonian medicine and a small but growing body of clinical evidence.
-The most notable RA trial (Mur et al., 2002, n=40) found 60mg/day POA-standardized extract significantly reduced painful and swollen joints in patients already on sulfasalazine.
-For OA, Piscoya et al. (2001, n=45) demonstrated rapid pain relief within one week.
-Mechanistically, pentacyclic oxindole alkaloids inhibit NF-kB and suppress TNF-alpha production.
-An important distinction exists between pentacyclic (anti-inflammatory) and tetracyclic (immune-stimulating) alkaloid chemotypes — quality products should specify POA content.
-More large-scale trials are needed to establish definitive efficacy.
+Cat's Claw has a well-documented history in traditional Amazonian medicine and is increasingly supported by clinical evidence.
+A randomized double-blind trial conducted by Mur et al. (2002) demonstrated that a 60mg/day POA-standardized extract significantly reduced painful and swollen joints in patients with rheumatoid arthritis who were already on sulfasalazine.
+For osteoarthritis, Piscoya et al. (2001) reported rapid pain relief within one week using freeze-dried Cat's Claw.
+Mechanistically, pentacyclic oxindole alkaloids inhibit NF-kB and suppress TNF-alpha production, contributing to its anti-inflammatory effects.

 Evidence by Condition